 Choose scents wisely

 Personally, my favourite tip, lavender and eucalyptus are just two of the clean, fresh, spa preferred fragrances that are perfect for calming.
-Use candles, diffusers, wax melts and other scent boosting items throughout your home to help decrease anxiety.
+Use candles, diffusers, wax melts from Devon Wick, and other scent boosting items throughout your home to help decrease anxiety.

 The top aromatherapy oils for reducing anxiety are as follows;